Maranatha High School

-Maranatha High School is a private, college preparatory Christian school in Pasadena, California.
+Maranatha High School is a private, university preparatory Christian school in Pasadena, California.

 This co-ed high school opened in 1965.
 The athletic teams are known as the Minutemen.
 The school colors are Red, White, and Navy Blue.
 The school was located in Sierra Madre, California until 2005, when the school moved to its present location at the historic Ambassador College campus in Pasadena.
-Maranatha celebrated their 50th year in 2015.
-As of 2024, Matthew Ketterling has been the head of school.
+Maranatha celebrated their 60th year in 2025.
+Since 2024, Dr. Matthew Ketterling has been the head of school.

 Demographics

 The demographic breakdown of the 530 students enrolled for the 2021-2022 school year was: